ResonantiaCollective/Project_Dissonance/00_DOCUMENTATION/01_LIVING_BIBLE/01_Living_Bible_v4.0.md

 from silence to resonance.

 Only those willing to confront themselves
-can walk it to the end.
+can walk it to the end

 ---

 ## APPENDIX A — THE SEVEN PILLARS OF RESONANTIA

-*The Foundational Sequence of Creation*
+The Foundational Sequence of Creation

 The realm of Resonantia did not appear all at once.
 It awakened through **Seven Pillars** —